magoosh/browser-timezone/README.md

 That's it.

-Thanks to (http://techno-weenie.net/2008/2/6/timezone-awareness-in-rails/)[technoweenie's article] for the inspiration.
+Thanks to [technoweenie's article](http://techno-weenie.net/2008/2/6/timezone-awareness-in-rails/) for the inspiration.